Apple Health and HealthKit first arrived in 2014 when iOS 8 launched but they have come along way since then.

 - Golfshot Plus

 - Pacer Pedometer

 Tip: To see which apps you have granted access to the Health app: Open Settings > Privacy > Health.
 Alternatively, open the Health app > Tap on the Sources tab.
 Apps with access will appear at the top, devices will appear at the bottom.

 Is your data safe?

-Apple of course knows you care about privacy, so it has included granular controls in the Health app that allows you to decide whether you want to share your weight from a weight-tracking app, for instance, with another health app.
-Apple also promised to store all data locally on your device and won't ever give it to others.
+Apple has included granular controls in the Health app that allows you to decide whether you want to share your weight from a weight-tracking app, for instance, with another health app.

 This is what Apple says about Apple Health and privacy: "When your phone is locked with a passcode, Touch ID or Face ID, all of your health and fitness data in the Health app - other than your Medical ID - is encrypted.